 - Day Charter: Per coast guard regulation, the maximum capacity on any yacht regardless of size is the charterer plus a maximum of 12 guests (total of 13 people).
 This only applies while the yacht is moving or with the engine on.

-- Term Charter: On term charters the maximum is the sleeping capacity of the yacht.
+- Term Charter: On term charters the maximum is the overnight guests of the yacht.
 Usually a yacht can accommodate 2 guests per stateroom.

 - Day Charters: Normally up to 12 guest, but depending on the boat/Yacht you might be only allowed to be up to 10 or 11 guest + Captain.

-- Week charters or long weekends: The maximum sleeping capacity of the Yacht.
+- Week charters or long weekends: The maximum overnight guests of the Yacht.

 Are pets allowed aboard?